Home

 Drive shafts

 6 cylinder automatic drive shaft on the left, 4 cylinder manual drive shaft on the right.
 The front and rear are different lengths, the front depends on the gearbox, the rear depends on the diff.
-Apparently the 4 cylinder front will fit behind a 6 cylinder, it needs to have the spline inserted a further 20mm (see shift linkages info below).
-I'm yet to confirm this but the measurements lead me to believe it will work.
+The 4 cylinder front will fit behind a 6 cylinder (noting the flange difference mentioned above), it needs to have the spline inserted a further 20mm (see shift linkages info below).

 4 cyl man vs 6 cyl auto drive shaft